Huffington Post Greece – Feb. 27, 2019

 Rome strongly supported the ruling Islamic party of the General People’s Congress of Libya in the capital, Tripoli.
 There are leaks about the signing of twenty-five-year contracts to sell Libya’s gas to the Italian government at lower prices, while Italian companies will be in charge of drilling, pumping and transporting gas.

 France, on the other hand, finding itslef out of the game, promoted as alternative solution the support of General Haftar in the creation of a Libyan army to regain control of the country with the cover of the fight against ISIS and terrorism.
-French aircrafts supported Haftar and French Special Forces participated in the process of imposing it as the Libyan Supreme Commander.
+French aircrafts supported Haftar and French Special Forces participated in the process of imposing him as the Libyan Supreme Commander.
 Over time, the conflict over the overthrow of the dictator and the development of liberties turned into a war against terrorism and then a conflict between Rome and Paris to control decision-making in the country.
 Victims, of course, are again the people of Libya, its economy and its resources.
 The controversy did not stop here, but it expanded further.
-Turkey and Qatar have been competing with Italy in support of the Tripoli government, while Egypt and the UAE have lined up with France and supported General Haftar.
+Turkey and Qatar took the side of Italy in support of the Tripoli government, while Egypt and the UAE have lined up with France and supported General Haftar.

 Thus, the two European governments have turned to the search for new opportunities in the energy sector.
-And when the long arm of the US is more than the Middle East, Paris and Rome put aim to get a piece of the huge reserves of the Eastern Mediterranean gas.
+And when the long arm of the US is all over the Middle East, Paris and Rome put aim to get a piece of the huge reserves of the Eastern Mediterranean gas.
 In this context, France’s contacts with Greece, Cyprus and Turkey on the one hand and Israel and Egypt on the other have increased.
-This is actually the cause of the recent visit by far in Egypt and Cyprus and the announcement of the participation of Italy in the upcoming energy conference in Crete with presence in Cyprus, Israel and Egypt.
+This is actually the cause of Macron’s recent visit in Egypt and Cyprus and the announcement of the participation of Italy in the upcoming energy conference in Crete with presence in Cyprus, Israel and Egypt.

-The international system has entered a dark tunnel without showing light on its edge.
-The US leadership, which was the compass of world balance after the Second World War, is in a state of internal instability that affects its influence and international mobility in a way that has forced many international powers to redefine their strategy by putting priority their interests.
+The international system has entered a dark tunnel without light showing on its edge.
+The US leadership, which was the compass of world balance after the Second World War, is in a state of internal instability that affects its influence and international mobility in a way that has forced many international powers to redefine their strategy by putting their interests as a priority.